 Prepare for a career in computer programming with a concentration in Unix or Web Programming.

-The Programming and Systems leads to an Associate in Applied Science (AAS) degree and is housed in the Department of Mathematics, Engineering and Computer Science.
+The Programming & Software Development Option leads to an Associate in Applied Science (AAS) degree and is housed in the Department of Mathematics, Engineering and Computer Science.
 The curriculum provides training for entry-level jobs as well as for transfer to a senior college as a business or information sciences major.
 Graduates of this program may qualify for positions as programmers or programmer trainees.
 Students will choose a concentration in Unix or Web Programming.

 In support of the LaGuardia’s mission to educate and graduate its students to become critical thinkers and socially responsible citizens, the College has undertaken a team approach toward advising, designed to support you in your major from orientation through graduation.
 Your Advising Team is made up of faculty, professional and peer advisors.
 They will guide you at every step during your college career.
 They are ready to help you: